joergschultzelutter/mpad/docs/EXAMPLES.md

 | Send a position report to user test123@gmail.com and enforce language 'Russian' | ```posmsg test123@gmail.com lang ru``` | ```The requested position report was emailed to its recipient``` |

 Default language is English - you can specify a different language via ```language``` keyword.
 MPAD always sends this parameter to OpenStreetmap, thus allowing you to receive e.g. Russian addresses in cyrillic characters.

+Note that specifying your own message content (as part of the outgoing mail) is not implemented - I sacrificed this option in favor of longer email addresses.